-Paracord is one of the most versatile materials that you’re ever going to run into.
+Paracord (short for parachute cord) is one of the most versatile materials that you’re ever going to run into.

-I don’t think they can really develop anything that fits the bill quite like paracord does, and there are far more uses for it than you might think.
+We don’t think they can really develop anything that fits the bill quite like paracord does, and there are far more uses for it than you might think.
 Both the nylon sheath and the inner strands of the paracord are useful.

-Paracord uses come down to imagination and application.
+Paracord uses come down to your own imagination and application.
 If you think it will work, try it out, and it most likely will (once you know what to expect from paracord).
-In a SHTF situation, it’s one of the most versatile things you have at your disposal and should be at the top of your list for a go-to survival tool.
+In survival situations, it’s one of the most versatile survival gear you have at your disposal and should be at the top of your list for a go-to survival tool.

-We’re going to show you how useful this fantastic bit of material really is with a few paracord projects.
+We will show you how useful this fantastic bit of material really is with a few paracord projects.

 1. Emergency Saw

 Yeah, that’s how powerful your paracord can really be.
-I wanted to start with this one to show you just how useful it is.
+We wanted to start with this one to show you just how useful it is.

 You need to cut through plastic, whether it’s packaging or to cut zip ties that are keeping something closed?

 You can unthread your paracord and work it like a saw by utilizing friction.